 Cloud Vulnerability DB

 The vulnerability stems from the absence of CSRF protection mechanisms when updating plugin settings.
 This security flaw has been assigned a CVSS v3.1 Base Score of 5.4 (MEDIUM) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:L/I:L/A:N (NVD).
+A proof of concept demonstrates that by accessing a specific URL (http://example.com/wp-admin/admin.php?page=ekc-tournaments&action=delete&tournamentid=1), an attacker can delete tournaments due to the missing WordPress CSRF token in the request (WPSCAN).

 The vulnerability allows attackers to manipulate plugin settings through CSRF attacks when a logged-in administrator accesses a maliciously crafted page.
-This could lead to unauthorized changes to tournament settings and potential deletion of tournament data (WPScan).
+This could lead to unauthorized changes to tournament settings and potential deletion of tournament data (WIZ).

 Source: This report was generated using AI